top of page

 Impact

-The SOLUTIONSplus team supported the Municipality of Quito in the review and adjustment of the Draft Ordinance of Micromobility, in which SOLUTIONSplus recommended broadening the scope to include not only personal micro-vehicles, but the full spectrum of LEV.
-The Municipality adopted the changes, and the draft is about to go to first debate in the City Council.
-Moreover, the team has been in permanent contact with funding and international cooperation agencies working in the country, such as the World Bank, the Inter-American Development Bank, AfD, GIZ, etc., in order to identify potential synergies and funding for the scale-up of the project.
+Moreover, the team has been in permanent contact with funding and international cooperation agencies working in the country, such as the World Bank, the Inter-American Development Bank, UNEP, AFD, GIZ, etc., in order to identify potential synergies and funding for the scale-up of the project.
 In this context, the GEF7 e-mobility project in Ecuador (USD 1,3M) will build on the knowledge and experience generated by SOLUTIONSplus and the ACCESS project (€2,4M) funded by IKI will add a digital layer to the components implemented under SOLUTIONSplus to consolidate their scale-up and replication.
+The EU-funded project eBRT 2030 also included Quito as one of the follower cities.

 Downloads